 Even when you don’t have a chronic disease – lucky you, count your blessings – we all will have to go thru menopause.
 Even though menopause is not considered a disease, it is associated with a lot of annoyances like hot flashes, shivering (nobody told me about that one when I was young), headaches, sweating, you name it.
 Some of them may feel like a disease, though, and menopausal symptoms have to be dealt with.

-As we all approach or already go thru menopause and the seasonal allergy season is in full bloom, we may learn from women who have learned to adapt to chronic diseases.
+As women approach or already go thru menopause and the seasonal allergy season is in full bloom, we may learn from women who have learned to adapt to chronic diseases.
 I contacted four power 40+ fashion, style, and lifestyle bloggers, who despite their chronic diseases, keep up their spirits up, and work actively on their moods to lead positive lifestyles.
 I asked them to answer the following question:

 What is your most important advice/secret how to keep up your mood and lead a happy life despite of your chronic disease/pain?